JoshuaH-sudo/Portfolio_website/README.md

 # My Portfolio Website
 This is my portfolio website.
-It is a simple website that showcases my projects and skills.
+It is a simple website that showcases my projects and expertise.
 It is built using NextJS (14 App Router) and Tailwind CSS.

 ## How to run the project
 1. Clone the repository